Snow7yt/UE4-ProcessEvent-Interception/README.md

 UE4 Process Event Intereception

 "Intercept" and hook / access functions and classes that you might not normally be able or easily be able to in a UE4 game through process event.
 Allows you to adjust values and call functions that might not be easily accessabile in classes that have weird heirarchy/parents.
+It also allows you to block function calls if that is something you are interested in and werent able to figure out.

 Example:
 UObject -> AActor -> AEmitter -> APrimalEmitterSpawnable -> etc...